How to Add Social Media Icons to an Email Signature

 Finding new customers on LinkedIn isn't about secret tricks or algorithms.
 It’s a process of optimizing your profile to speak to your ideal client, consistently providing value through content and engagement, and nurturing one-on-one relationships.
 If you approach it with a mindset of helping others and building genuine connections, you'll build a reliable pipeline of high-quality leads for your business.

 Consistency is the toughest part of this entire strategy, especially when it comes to content.
-To keep ourselves on track, we built Postbase to streamline our own social media planning.
+To keep ourselves on track, we built Postbase to streamline our social media planning.
 Seeing all our posts on a single visual calendar helps us spot gaps and plan our content strategy without getting lost in spreadsheets.
 This lets us focus our energy on what really matters: engaging with the right people and starting valuable conversations.

 Enhance your email signature by adding social media icons.
 Discover step-by-step instructions to turn every email into a powerful marketing tool.